athomasoriginal/clojurescript-30/16-object-and-arrays/README.md

 * http://fasttrackclojure.blogspot.ca/2010/10/what-no-variables-in-clojure.html
 * https://8thlight.com/blog/aaron-lahey/2016/07/20/relationship-between-clojure-functions-symbols-vars-namespaces.html

-# Terminology?
+# Terminology

 These are the terms used in Clojure.
-They are not interchangeable, rather they refer to one clearly defined idea.
+They are not interchangeable, rather they each refer to one clearly defined idea.
 The spelling is important.
 If I get the spelling wrong in this document, I likely messed up.

 * Var
-* Symbols
+* Symbol
-* Data Types
+* Data Type
 * resolved Symbol
 * value
 * root binding